fmelipin/Stealth-Shellcode-Runner/README.md

 ## ✅ Final Outcome

-- AMSI is silently patched
+- AMSI is patched silently via .NET Reflection
 - PowerShell payload is downloaded and executed in memory
-- Shellcode is decrypted and injected into a remote process
+- Shellcode is encrypted with AES and executed via **fully indirect syscalls**
-- Connection established with full interactivity
+- Process is created with PPID spoofing
-- Tested and working in OSEP lab environments with Defender enabled
+- Tested successfully in OSEP lab environments with Windows Defender enabled

 ---

-**Built for OSEP training and red team lab use.
-Not intended for real-world offensive operations without proper authorization.**
+**⚠️ Legal Notice:**
+This tool is intended for educational purposes and authorized penetration testing only.
+Do **not** use this code outside of lab environments or without proper authorization.